Becoming Entitled for the Infant Toddler Credential

 - ITC Entitled Application

 - ITC Competencies by Credential level and suggested role

 - ITC Competencies within Content Areas inclusive of Benchmarks

 - ITC Content Areas

-The Illinois Gateways to Opportunity Registry contains administrative data on a total of 38,657 individuals working in 3,280 licensed childcare centers and two-thirds of those centers have staff who reported working with infants and toddlers (Whitehead, J. 2016), which does not include the large number of licensed home providers and license exempt providers who also serve infants and toddlers.
+The Illinois Gateways to Opportunity Registry contains administrative data on a total of 38,657 individuals working in 3,280 licensed childcare centers and two-thirds of those centers have staff who reported working with infants and toddlers (Whitehead, J. 2016), which does not include a large number of licensed home providers and license-exempt providers who also serve infants and toddlers.
 In order for a licensed childcare center to obtain a Silver Circle of Quality under the state’s quality rating and recognition system, Excelerate Illinois, at least 30% of teaching staff have a minimum of Gateways ECE Credential Level 3 AND effective in July 2016, 30% of teaching staff in infant-toddler classrooms have a Gateways Infant-Toddler Credential Level 2.
-Furthermore, a center will then need 40% of its teachers have an ITC level 3 to obtain a Gold Circle of Quality.
+Furthermore, a center will then need 40% of its teachers to have an ITC level 3 to obtain a Gold Circle of Quality.
 Students with Gateways Credentials will have an advantage when seeking employment with center directors looking to benefit from the increased CCAP funding tied to Silver and Gold Circles of Quality.

 Whitehead, J. (2016).
 Characteristics of the Infant/Toddler Workforce in Illinois.
 Data Brief #2016-01, Bloomington, IL: INCCRRA